-I am in my fifth year coaching college golf after a four-year playing career in college.
-I was an assistant college coach for two years at my alma mater in Cleveland, OH, before taking a head coaching job in West Virginia in 2012.
-In 2014, I decided to move to Georgia to take the head coaching job at Oxford College of Emory University.
-I have worked with golfers from age 5-75 so I am open to teach anyone.
+I am a former college golf coach of 7 years and I have worked with golfers from age 5-75 so I am open to teach anyone.
 I have coached men and women at the collegiate-level so I have no preference of male or female students.
 For students under the age of 12, please contact me directly for pricing.

 There are no reviews yet

 I first ask the student about what they want to get out of the lessons and also what they view as their weaknesses.
 Also, is the student looking to be a recreational player or do they plan to play competitively?
 The answer to that question dictates my priorities and pertinent information that I want to share with the student.

 I was a three-year starter for an NCAA Division II college and then went on to be a college coach for the last seven years.